Postgraduate Prizes and Scholarships

 The Postgraduate Research Support Scheme (PRSS) is available to PhD, DArts, and MPhil candidates.
 Applications are administered through the Faculty of Arts and Social Sciences Office.
-This scheme provides additional funding for research expenses up to $1,200 (or $2,000 for overseas travel).
+This scheme provides additional funding for research expenses.
 Eligible candidates may apply for funding for expenses such as the following:

 - conference expenses (where the student is giving a paper)

 - visit to or use of specialist facilities